scipy/scipy/doc/source/tutorial/fftpack.rst

     >>> plt.legend(['FFT', 'FFT w. window'])
     >>> plt.grid()
     >>> plt.show()

-..   :caption: FFT-Plot of the sum of two sines with window functions.

 In case the sequence x is complex-valued, the spectrum is no longer symmetric.